RajeevRamachandran-R/AutomationTask/README.md

 1. What other tests would you suggest could be written?
 You do not need to write them out in detail or code them.
     Ans:
     1. We can Create resusables for the common/gentric actions
-    2. We can create a framework structure.
+    2. We can test the other scenarios in first one.
-    3. We can Add Logging and extentnce report generation
+    3. We can Add Logging and extent report generation
 2. If this test was part of a much larger test set, how would you speed it up?
     Ans:
     1. Reuse this test, and create reusables from this code